emerconnelly/sysadmin/powershell-scripts/Move-ComputersByStateSiteCode/README.md

 Assumes the following of an AD infrastructure:
 1. All newly created AD computer objects:
     1. are automatically created in the default "Computers" container.
-    2. have a 6-character naming prefix, which starts with the two letter US state abbreviation
+    2. have a 6-character naming prefix, which starts with the two letter US state abbreviation.
     3. need to be moved to a custom "Sites" OU.
 2. "Sites" is a root OU and uses the following example heirarchy:
 ```mermaid